 - Make sure to check the contents list of the asset you're purchasing.

 In some cases you'll be handed existing assets that were originally built for other devices and different apps.
 In most cases, these assets can be converted to formats compatible with the graphics engine their app is using.

 When porting assets to use in your HoloLens application, you'll want to ask the following questions:

 - Can you import directly or does need to be converted to another format?
 Check the format you're importing with the graphics engine you're using.

 - If converting to a compatible format is anything lost?
 Sometimes details can be lost or importing can cause artifacts that need to be cleaned up in a 3D authoring tool.

-- What is the triangles / polygons count for the asset?
-Based on the budget for you application you can use Simplygon or similar tools to decimate (procedurally or manually reduce poly count) the original asset to fit within your applications budget.
+- What is the triangle / polygon count for the asset?
+Based on the budget for your application you can use Simplygon or similar tools to decimate (procedurally or manually reduce poly count) the original asset to fit within your applications budget.